givingjar/filing-cabinet/files/handbook/bylaws.md

 9. **Quorum.** A quorum shall consist of a majority of the Directors.
 If at any meeting, less than a quorum is present, the majority may adjourn the meeting without further notice to the absent Director.

-10. **Vacancy.** Any vacancy occurring in the Board of Directors shall be filled by majority vote of the remaining Directors, even if less than a quorum.
-Each person so elected shall serve until the duration of the unexpired term, or until the next annual meeting.
+10. **Vacancy.** Any vacancy occurring in the Board of Directors or any Directorship to be filled by reason of an increase in the number of Directors will be filled by a majority vote of the Directors.
+A Director elected to fill a vacancy will be elected for the unexpired term of his or her predecessor in office.

 11. **Removal.** Any Director may be removed by unanimous consent of the remaining Directors.